 Sports psychologists work with these athletes to help them mentally cope with the recovery process and to restore their confidence once they are ready to return to their sport.

-For example, one study noted that it's common for doctors to have negative reactions when treating acutely unwell patients.
-Yet, when the doctors used the same psychological routines as athletes, they were able to better control these reactions.
+For example, one study noted that doctors commonly have negative reactions when treating acutely unwell patients.
+Yet, when doctors used the same psychological routines as athletes, they were able to better control these reactions.
 It also improved their patient care.

 Others suggest that sports psychologists can play an important role in reducing obesity, particularly in children.
 By helping kids increase their physical activity and their enjoyment of the activity, a sports psychologist can help kids achieve and maintain a healthy weight.

-Some professionals use one specific technique when helping their clients while others use a wide range of sports psychology techniques.
+So, what psychological techniques do sports psychologists use to improve performance and motivation?
+Some professionals use one specific technique when helping their clients, while others use a wide range of sports psychology techniques.

 Progressive Relaxation